ParasxAgarwal/forge2-qualifier-moc/README.md

 ---

 ### 🏆 TOP 50 QUALIFIED (PARAS AGARWAL) OUT OF 1000+
-**Paras Agarwal** successfully cleared the multi-agent qualifier and advanced to **Forge 2 • Edition 1** (as one of only 53 builders globally to clear the qualifier out of 1,000+ applicants).
+I, **Paras Agarwal** successfully cleared the multi-agent qualifier and advanced to **Forge 2 • Edition 1** (as one of only 53 builders globally to clear the qualifier out of 1,000+ applicants).

 * 🔗 **Verification Link**: [labs.nmgdigital.com/forge2-result#parasxagarwal](https://labs.nmgdigital.com/forge2-result#parasxagarwal)